-Save the planet and save money with these Earth Day green tech deals
+Help the planet – and your wallet – with these green tech deals

 TP-Link Smart Plug With Energy Monitoring

 Do you really know how much energy your home consumes every day?
-Unless you have a monitor tracking device, such as the TP-Link Smart Plug With Energy Monitoring, you probably don’t.
-This energy monitoring device not only tells you your energy usage, but also provides historical power consumption, summaries, and more.
-The device is currently marked down to $39 on Amazon, with a free $5 coupon that bumps the final price down to only $34 for a limited time.
+Unless you have a tracking device like the TP-Link smart plug with energy monitoring, you probably don’t.
+This energy-monitoring device not only tells you your energy usage, but also provides historical power consumption, summaries, and more.
+The device is currently marked down to $34 on Amazon.

-This Smart Wi-Fi Plug allows you to monitor power consumption and review weekly and monthly summaries to help you define which devices are using the most power.
+This smart Wi-Fi plug allows you to monitor power consumption and review weekly and monthly summaries to help you define which devices are using the most power.
 Everything is controlled through the Kasa app to give you a clean and clear interface, help you better manage energy usage in your home, and ultimately save you money.

-This device plugs into any standard wall outlet and supports up to 15A of power.
+The device plugs into any standard wall outlet and supports up to 15A of power.
 It’s compatible with Android 4.1 and higher or iOS 8 and higher, and requires a Wi-Fi network but no separate hub or paid subscription.
-Control your devices from anywhere by using Google Assistant or Alexa, easily create a schedule for each device, and customize it by a specific time of day.
+Control your devices from anywhere by using Google Assistant or Alexa, easily create a schedule for each device, and customize it based on a specific time of day.

-The TP-Link Smart Plug With Energy Monitoring normally retails for $60 but with the $21 discount and $5 coupon you can score one for only $34 on Amazon, saving you a total of $26 or 43 percent.
+The TP-Link Smart Plug with Energy Monitoring normally retails for around $39 but you can score one for only $34 on Amazon, saving you a total of $5 (13 percent).

 Buy it now from: